jasonbot/weblog/content/weblog/playing-classicube-at-work.md

 [This guide to using docker-compose to make a container join a Tailnet](https://tailscale.com/kb/1453/quick-guide-docker) made me very sad at the complexity involved, but hopeful.
 I could run a Docker container on Linux, have the container join the Tailnet, and it would not be subject to the macOS firewall on the hardware network interfaces.

-I switched from Docker Desktop to [Colima](https://github.com/abiosoft/colima) a few years back -- I've been moving away from using brand named Docker utils for a while now since 1) Docker has a [weird licensing tripwire](https://www.docker.com/pricing/) I don't want to set off and 2) containers are just a commodity in 2024 -- I use Podman on all my Linux machines to do containerization.
+I switched from Docker Desktop to [Colima](https://github.com/abiosoft/colima) a few years back -- I've been moving away from using brand named Docker utils for a while now since 1) Docker has a [weird licensing tripwire](https://www.docker.com/pricing/) I don't want to set off and 2) [containers are just a commodity](https://github.com/containers/) in 2024 -- I use Podman on all my Linux machines to do containerization.

 Colima just works, and [has multiple personalities](https://github.com/abiosoft/colima?tab=readme-ov-file#runtimes) which was useful at my last job for dicking about with k8s and stuff.

-### CoLima is short for Containers on Lima
+### CoLima is Short for "Containers on Lima"

 [The Lima Project](https://github.com/lima-vm/lima) implements the underlying functionality of running a Linux VM on macOS that can then host the containers, since containers require [Linux kernel internals](https://lwn.net/Articles/236038/) to work ([or not](https://wiki.freebsd.org/Containers)).